Singular Hodge theory for combinatorial geometries: Introduction

 The second motivation for this definition comes from convex polytopes.
 Let $\Delta$ be a convex polytope, and let $P$ be the poset of faces of $\Delta$, ordered by reverse inclusion and ranked by codimension, with the convention that the codimension of the empty face is $\dim\Delta+1$.
 This poset is Eulerian, which means that the polynomials $(t-1)^{r_{xy}}$ form a $P$-kernel.
 The polynomial $g_{\Delta}(t) \coloneq f_{\Delta\varnothing}(t)$ is called the {\bf \boldmath{$g$}-polynomial} of $\Delta$.
 When $\Delta$ is rational, this polynomial can be shown to have nonnegative coefficients by interpreting it as the Poincar\'e polynomial for a stalk of the intersection cohomology sheaf of a toric variety \cite{DL,Fieseler}.
 For arbitrary convex polytopes, nonnegativity of the coefficients of the $g$-polynomial was proved $13$ years later by Karu \cite{Karu}, who used the theory of combinatorial intersection cohomology of fans \cites{BBFK,BrLu,Braden-CICF} as a replacement for intersection cohomology groups of toric varieties.

 In our setting, we consider the ranked poset $\cL(\M)$ along with the $\cL(\M)$-kernel consisting of the characteristic polynomials $\chi_{FG}(t) \coloneq \chi_{\M_F^G}(t)$, and we find that $f_{\varnothing E}(t)$ is equal to the Kazhdan--Lusztig polynomial $P_\M(t)$.
-When $\M$ is realizable, this polynomial can be shown to have nonnegative coefficients by interpreting it as the Poincar\'e polynomial for a stalk of the intersection cohomology sheaf of the Schubert variety $Y$, as explained in Section \ref{sec:realizable}.
+When $\M$ is realizable, this polynomial can be shown to have nonnegative coefficients by interpreting it as the Poincar\'e polynomial for a stalk of the intersection cohomology sheaf of the arrangement Schubert variety $Y$, as explained in Section \ref{sec:realizable}.
 Theorem \ref{thm:KL} is obtained by using $\IH(\M)$ as a replacement for the intersection cohomology group of $Y$.

 \begin{remark} It is reasonable to ask to what extent these three nonnegativity results can be unified.
 In the geometric setting (Weyl groups, rational polytopes, realizable matroids), it is possible to write down a general theorem that has each of these results as a special case \cite[Theorem 3.6]{KLS}.
 However, the problem of finding algebraic or combinatorial replacements for the intersection cohomology groups of stratified algebraic varieties is not one for which we have a general solution.
 Each of the three theories described above involves numerous details that are unique to that specific case.
-The one insight that we can take away is that, while the hard Lefschetz theorem is typically the main statement needed for applications, it is always necessary to prove Poincar\'e duality, the hard Lefschetz theorem, and the Hodge--Riemann relations together as a single package. \end{remark}
+One insight that we can take away is that, while the hard Lefschetz theorem is typically the main statement needed for applications, it is always necessary to prove Poincar\'e duality, the hard Lefschetz theorem, and the Hodge--Riemann relations together as a single package.
+This approach can be traced back to the work of McMullen on the polytope algebra \cite{McMullen} and to that of De Cataldo and Migliorini on the intersection cohomology of complex algebraic varieties \cite{dCM}. \end{remark}

+\begin{remark} We note that Kazhdan--Lusztig--Stanley polynomials do not {\em always} have nonnegative coefficients.
+Indeed, we can take any collection of polynomials $\{f_{xy}(t)\mid x\leq y\in P\}$ satisfying the conditions $f_{xx}(t)=1$ and $\deg f_{xy}(t) < r_{xy}/2$ for all $x<y$, and these will be the Kazhdan--Lusztig--Stanley polynomials for some (unique) $P$-kernel.
+It is only in very special settings that nonnegativity will hold. \end{remark}

 \begin{remark} The analogue of Theorem \ref{thm:top-heavy} for Weyl groups appears in \cite{BE}, and for general Coxeter groups (using Soergel bimodules) in \cite{Melvin-Slofstra}.
 There is no analogous result for convex polytopes because toric varieties associated with non-simple polytopes do not in general admit stratifications by affine spaces. \end{remark}